GitbookIO/help.gitbook.com/github/how-can-i-export-to-repo.md

     - github/how-can-i-resolve-github-sync-errors.md
 ---

-Exporting your GitBook content to a GitHub repository is super simple.
+Exporting your GitBook content to a GitHub repository is super simple:

 1. [Setup GitHub](#setup-github)
 2. [Link your book to a GitHub repository](#link-book)